 - Oak Park

 South Cronulla is the closest to the station and the safest of the surf beaches.
-Shelly Beach, just a km south has a lovely ocean pool and is a good choice for families with the added bonus of a large fenced playground.
+Shelly Beach, just a km south, has a lovely ocean pool and is an excellent choice for families with the bonus of a large fenced playground.

-Surfers tend to stick to the north with the first 4 beaches being most popular although you do see people surfing off Blackwoods.
+Surfers stick to the north with the first 4 beaches being most popular, although you see people surfing off Blackwoods at times.
 Blackwoods is also the only clothing-optional beach in Sydney’s south.

 The final beach along this stretch of coast Oak Park has a tidal ocean pool and is an excellent place to practice your snorkelling skills.

 Eat at: Another thing in ample supply in Cronulla is dining options.
 Our favourites include Alphabet Street (Thai), Bloodwood Cafe, Yalla Sawa (Lebanese), Pilgrim (Vegetarian) and the Cronulla RSL, which overlooks Shelly Beach.
 For a splurge head to North Cronulla’s Sealevel opposite the beach.

 Walk: The most popular walk is the 4km beachfront walk from Wanda to Bass and Flinders Point.
 You can also take the little Tom Thumb ferry from Cronulla Wharf just behind the station over to Bundeena and take the Jibbon Beach walk.
 If you want a challenge, the 13km walk to Botany Bay Discovery Centre at Kurnell is great.
 You can return to Cronulla by bus.

 How: Take a train from the city on the Illawarra T4 Line.
 The train starts at Bondi Junction and travels via Martin Place, Town Hall and Central.

 Related: New to public transport?
 Check out our guide to using public transport in Sydney.

 A South East Asian culture fix less than an hour from Sydney